-The School’s architecture programmes are accredited by the Board of Architects Malaysia, or Lembaga Arkitek Malaysia (LAM), making us the first private university with this recognition.
-Our programme meets the requirements of LAM, ensuring that graduates are eligible for an exemption from the LAM Part 1 Examination, easing their pathway to becoming Graduate Architects with the board.
+The School’s Architecture programmes are accredited by the Board of Architects Malaysia, or Lembaga Arkitek Malaysia (LAM), making us the first private university with this recognition.
+Our programme meets the requirements of LAM, ensuring that graduates are eligible for exemption from the LAM Part I and Part II Examination, easing their pathway to becoming Graduate Architects.

-The Quantity Surveying (QS) programme is also acknowledged and accredited by leading international boards, including the Board of Quantity Surveyors Malaysia (BQSM), Royal Institution of Chartered Surveyors (RICS) and the Pacific Association of Quantity Surveyors (PAQS).
-The RICS and PAQS accreditations place our QS graduates on par with international standards, meeting the requirements for professional surveyors from over 140 countries.
+The Quantity Surveying (QS) programme is also acknowledged and accredited by local and international professional boards, including the Board of Quantity Surveyors Malaysia (BQSM), Royal Institution of Chartered Surveyors (RICS) and the Pacific Association of Quantity Surveyors (PAQS).
+The RICS and PAQS accreditations place our QS graduates on par with international standards, meeting the requirements for Professional Quantity Surveyors from over 140 countries.
 Our graduates will also gain automatic membership to BQSM upon graduation.

 The Board of Architects Malaysia or Lembaga Arkitek Malaysia (LAM) is the Malaysian statutory authority responsible for the enforcement of the Architects Act.

-An international association of national organisations representing quantity surveyors in the Asia and Western Pacific region.
+An international association of national organisations representing Quantity Surveyors in the Asia and Western Pacific regions.

 At SABD, our goal is to elevate our research centre, The Center for Modern Architecture Studies in Southeast Asia (MASSA), into a renowned research centre in Southeast Asia.

 We intend to address the urgent need to include modern architecture as part of the architectural heritage in Southeast Asia, thus aiding the process of planning settlements and designing buildings that are suited to the context and continuity of the cultures of Southeast Asia